What Do Automotive Glass Installer or Repairer Do?

 Occupation Description Replace or repair broken windshields and window glass in motor vehicles.

-Life As an Automotive Glass Worker
+A Day in the Life of an Automotive Glass Worker

 - Remove all dirt, foreign matter, and loose glass from damaged areas, apply primer along windshield or window edges, and allow primer to dry.